 Step 5

 Now the hardest part, lighting!
 Lighting is a very big obstacle during photography like this.
 The best light, like I said before, is natural light, but if you live in the north pole where there is no light 10 out of the 12 months, than you have no choice.
 The best artificial lighting is a natural sunlight bulb.
 Never use fluorescent lights, as they tint everything green and tend to make things appear darker.
-Some people may purchase and use a "lightbox" or
+Some people may purchase and use a "lightbox" or make their own.
+It provides a soft, all-around light source that will help you eliminate shadows while still giving you the perfect coloring and they are very inexpensive.

 Step 6